davefowler/aicopy/README.md

 `aicopy` is a simple command-line tool for macOS that copies the contents of a directory or a file, along with their filenames, to the clipboard.
 This is especially useful for sharing code snippets or directories of code files in a structured format.

+It's just a small wrapper around `pbcopy` that also includes filename information.

 ## Features

 - Copy the contents of a directory to the clipboard, including filenames.